Skylight Leak Repair / Replacement

 We Repair Leaky Skylights & Replace Them In Include:

-A skylight is an eye-catching roofing component.
-During the day it allows natural light to illuminate a living space and also provides a great view of the stars in the evening hours.
-Whenever it is slightly opened, it also is excellent for ventilation, allowing refreshing air inside and naturally decreasing your home or local business living temperature.
-Inspite of these benefits, a skylight can possibly end up being the cause of a serious leak.
-Given that a skylight is a separate product from your roof and is constructed using different materials, this can certainly lead to many problems which in turn, if not immediately dealt with, can surely cause a roof to deteriorate quickly.
+A skylight is really a fantastic roofing element.
+Throughout the day it allows natural light to light up a home and provides a perfect view of the stars in the evening.
+Whenever it is slightly opened up, it also is fantastic for ventilation, making it possible for refreshing air inside and typically lowering your home or even commercial properties living temperature.
+Despite these characteristics, a skylight can become the source of a significant water leak.
+Given that a skylight is an independent device from your roof and is built using many different materials, this can certainly lead to numerous problems which, if not immediately corrected, can certainly cause a roof to deteriorate quickly.

 • Poor Insulation - During cold weather, small droplets coming from a skylight does not always mean leaking; often times it is simply indoor moisture condensation against a cold glass pane.
 The reason this happens is often due to a lack of insulation.
 Even though the moisture is not from the outside, it can still cause damage.

-• Loose Flashing - The under frame for this particular characteristic is in most cases sealed to the surrounding roofing materials using thin metal sections called flashing which is secured with a sealant.
-Even though this is the right product for the job, continuous exposure to the weather conditions can cause it to loosen and allow water to leak in.
+• Loose Flashing - The frame for this particular characteristic is normally sealed to the bordering roofing materials utilizing thin metal sections called flashing that is secured with a sealer.
+Although this is the appropriate product for the job, frequent exposure to the weather conditions can cause it to loosen and allow water to leak in.

 • Poor Glass Seal - This transparent, glass material is seated and sealed to the frame using rubber-like seals; however, most of these products turn brittle over time due to constant exposure to the sun.
 Eventually, it can form cracks and become a source of water leaks.